 Access to each cross-connect shall be tightly controlled and each room shall at a minimum be secured with a high security lock.

-If additional security is deemed necessary by LSUHSC Executive Management, then the installation of HID Proximity Readers, Electronic Door Strikes and Request-To-Exit PIR Motion Sensors or similar components will be required.
+If additional security is deemed necessary by the LSUHSC Department of Information Technology, then the installation of proximity readers, electronic door strikes, and request-to-exit motion sensors or similar components shall be required.

 Section 7.07 Location